AdiAharonov/video-trimmer/README.md

 -   Draggable trim handles for start/end points

 -   Preview only the selected trimmed segment without modifying the original file
+-   Export trimmed segment (UI only — requires media processing like ffmpeg)
 -

 ---